 You can manage airflow to all elements that need cooling by employing a mix of intake and exhaust fans and their placement.
 It would be chaotic if all intake or exhaust fans were turned on, overheating some components.

-Building a computer from the ground up might be a complex undertaking, especially if you are not a geek!
+Building a computer from the ground up might be complex, especially if you are not a geek!
 Choosing the right fan for your laptop is one method to ensure that it receives the cooling it needs.
-I hope you were able to solve your intake vs. exhaust fan dilemma due to today’s article!
+I hope you solved your intake vs. exhaust fan dilemma due to today’s article!
 And have now decided on which one to purchase.